 Heating devices can be used to allow for measurements during the cold season, particularly of solid precipitation.
-However, the performance of heated tipping-bucket gauges can be poor as a result of large errors due to both wind and evaporation of melting snow.
-Therefore, other types of gauges should be considered for use in winter precipitation measurement in regions where temperatures fall below 0 °C for prolonged periods.
+However, the performance of heated tipping-bucket gauges has been found tocan be very poor as a result of large errors due to both wind and evaporation of melting snow.
+Therefore, theseother types of gauges are not recommended should be considered for use in winter precipitation measurement in regions where temperatures fall below 0 °C for prolonged periods.
 However, the evaporation effect can be minimized by using instruments with controlled heating elements that maintain the temperature of the critical parts slightly above the melting point of water.